gardener/gardener/docs/concepts/controller-manager.md

 The `maxLifetime` defaults to 24 hours and is an option in the `BastionControllerConfiguration` which is part of `gardener-controller-manager`s `ControllerManagerControllerConfiguration`, see [the example config file](../../example/20-componentconfig-gardener-controller-manager.yaml) for details.

-The controller also deletes `Bastion`s in case the referenced `Shoot`
+The controller also deletes `Bastion`s in case the referenced `Shoot`:

-- does no longer exist
+- no longer exists
 - is marked for deletion (i.e., have a non-`nil` `.metadata.deletionTimestamp`)
 - was migrated to another seed (i.e., `Shoot.spec.seedName` is different than `Bastion.spec.seedName`).